Rent safe and private dog parks hosted by locals

 The ADA says “[we] make a distinction between psychiatric service animals and emotional support animals.
 If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a service animal.
 However, if the dog’s mere presence provides comfort, that would not be considered a service animal under the ADA.”

 What this means is that emotional support, therapy, and companion animals are not protected by the Americans with Disabilities Act.
-That doesn’t mean they’re not wonderful — they absolutely are!
-They just don’t have public access rights to visit non-pet-friendly places with their owners.
+That doesn’t mean they’re not wonderful—they absolutely are!
+But ESAs and therapy dogs do not have public access rights to visit non-pet-friendly places with their owners, like indoor restaurants and grocery stores.
 (The only exception is housing: Emotional support animals are allowed to live with their handlers regardless of dog or breed restrictions.)

 Does your dog have the right temperament to be a service dog for anxiety?

-In short: The best service dog candidates are emotionally stable and nonreactive.
-They shouldn’t be overwhelmed by your panic attacks but should rather be able to eagerly work through them.
+The best service dog candidates are emotionally stable and nonreactive.
+They shouldn’t be overwhelmed by your panic attacks—they don’t see you as a vulnerable person—and are instead able to eagerly work through a range of situations.

 Make sure your dog is prepared for public access rights